A Monument In Petersburg Honoring a British General Who Invaded Virginia in the Revolutionary War

 General William Phillips led a portion of the British army that marched from Canada into New York in 1777.
 He forced the surrender of Fort Ticonderoga, by careful placement of cannon on a hill where the Americans thought would be impossible to fortify.

-General Phillips renewed the offensive, in order to disrupt the delivery of troops and supplies that were going south from Virginia to American forces in South Carolina.
-He captured Williamsburg and then Petersburg, but became seriously ill there from perhaps typhus or malaria.
-The general died in Petersburg in the home of the Bolling family on May 13, 1781.
+General Phillips renewed the offensive in order to disrupt the delivery of troops and supplies that were going south from Virginia to American forces in South Carolina.
+He captured Williamsburg and then Petersburg.
+He had left Petersburg and planned to occupy Richmond, but while at Manchester he learned that General Lafayette had arrived with Continental Army troops in the capital city.

 General Phillips was buried in the cemetery of Blandford Church.
 The burial was secret and the grave unmarked, so American rebels could not desecrate the body or even dig it up for display in an undignified manner.
-Benedict Arnold resumed command of the British forces that had invaded Virginia, until Lord Cornwallis arrived.1
+Benedict Arnold resumed command of the British forces that had invaded Virginia, until Lord Cornwallis arrived.2

 Sacred to the memory of Maj.
 Gen. William Phillips of the British Army who died at "Bollingbrook" May 13, 1781 and whose remains lie buried in this church yard erected by the Frances Bland Randolph Chapter D.A.R.
 1914